 Understanding Texas Dog Bite Law

-However, other legal claims may apply.
-For example, the claim may be based on a theory of “negligence per se,” which means that:
+However, other legal doctrines may apply.
+For example, the claim may be based on a theory of “negligence per se.”
+This means that:

 - The dog owner did not follow a law